cisagov/prescup-challenges/pc4/individual-b/round1-tick-tock-mr-wick/solution/README.md

 ![Image 10](./img/img_10.png)

-Once the key has been submitted and deactivated, you can find the hex token to be submitted for points on the `http://countdown:5000` page as well as on the grading site at `http://challenge.us`.
+When the key has been submitted and deactivated, you can find the hex token on `http://countdown:5000` and at `http://challenge.us`.

 ![Image 11](./img/img_11.png)

-## Task 3: Online FTP share (Question 3)
+## Task 3: Online FTP share

+### Question 3

 *What is the 8 character hex string given for submitting the third key?*

-For the last part, you will need to browse to the page `countdown:5000/connect`.
-This page will have a text box and a string asking for you to input a hostname for you to connect to their FTP share.
+For the last part, browse to the page `countdown:5000/connect`.
+This page will have a text box and a string asking you to input a hostname to connect to their FTP share.
 If you do a scan of the network you will find there is another host named `countdownBackup`.

 ![Image 12](./img/img_12.png)

-Once you enter the discovered hostname you will be re-directed to another page that will have a list of files available on the FTP share.
-On that page you will see multiple files are clickable and available for download, except for one.
+After entering the discovered hostname you will be redirected to another page that will have a list of files available on the FTP share.
+On that page, multiple files are clickable and available for download -- except for one.

 ![Image 13](./img/img_13.png)

-In order to get this file, you will need to do some analyzing of the HTML page and altering of the URL.
+In order to get this file, you will need to analyze the HTML page and alter the URL.
 If you look at the source code of the page, you will see each hyperlink contains a URL redirect where it adds `/**file**` to the URL in order to retrieve it.

 ![Image 14](./img/img_14.png)

-You can then use this same method to get the file that is currently unavailable.
+Use this same method to get the file that is currently unavailable.
 Below is an example of the URL:

-`http://countdown:5000/connect/**file**` -- Where **file** is the name of the file you want to download.
+`http://countdown:5000/connect/**file**` -- where **file** is the name of the file you want to download.

 ![Image 15](./img/img_15.png)

-If done correctly, you will have the key name (which is the name of the file) and then the value (which is within the file you downloaded).
+If done correctly, you will have the key name (which is the name of the file) and the value (which is within the file you downloaded).

 ![Image 16](./img/img_16.png)